 Alaska Botanical Garden is 3 mi. e. of New Seward Hwy. on Tudor Rd., then just s. to 4601 Campbell Airstrip Rd.
 Northern latitude horticulture is showcased in a 110-acre birch and spruce woodland replete with more than 1,100 varieties of perennials, 150 species of native Alaskan plants as well as herb and alpine rock gardens.
 The garden includes a wildflower walk, a 1-mile nature trail and a creek where salmon spawn in the summer.
 The peak blooming season commences in late May and culminates in mid-September, occasionally lasting into October.

-Note: Though the garden is open in winter, it is often snow-covered.
+Note: Enter the garden through a pedestrian gate in the tall moose fence.
+Though the garden is open in winter, it is often snow-covered.